Jawwad-Fida/Predicting-Irregular-Sleeping-Patterns-From-Tweets/README.md

-# Predicting Irregular Sleeping Patterns from Tweets
+# Identifying Irregular Sleeping Patterns using Psycholinguistic Features from Tweets

 ## Overview
 Predict whether a user is suffering from ISP based on their social media interactions on Twitter.
 We identify users' ISP from their psycholinguistic characteristics and social media word usage patterns.